 The Entopia Building

-This world-first for a deep retrofitted sustainable office building sets new standards for low energy use, carbon emissions and impact on natural resources as well as user experience and wellbeing measured against multiple benchmarks.
+This world-first deep retrofitted sustainable office building sets new standards for low energy use, carbon emissions and impact on natural resources, while actively improving user experience and wellbeing.

 Architect